JeremyAnsel/xwa_hooks/xwa_hook_mission_tie/zip/readme.txt

 To skip hyperspaced messages, "set SkipHyperspacedMessages = 1".
 The default setting enables SkipHyperspacedMessages for mission id 49.
 To force the player in turret, set "ForcePlayerInTurret = 1".
 The default setting enables ForcePlayerInTurret for mission id 1.
 To set the force turret time, set the ForcePlayerInTurretHours, ForcePlayerInTurretMinutes and ForcePlayerInTurretSeconds settings.
 The default values are 0, 0, 8.
+To disable player laser shoot, set "DisablePlayerLaserShoot = 1".
+The default value is 0.
+To disable player warhead shoot, set "DisablePlayerWarheadShoot = 1".
+The default value is 0.

 See "mission.txt".